Google’s Stance on AI Generated Content: Evidence, Theory & Ideas

 If you choose to go with AI content, then you’ll be getting:

 - Lowered Costs: Since AI is practically free, content generation becomes cheap.
-Even if you do have to employ people to edit and check the content the cost should still be considerably lower compared to hiring human writers.
+Employing people to edit AI content should still cost considerably less than having human writers.

 - Time-Benefit: AI can generate content in a matter of seconds.
 Even if you’re going for a large piece, AI won’t take more than a few minutes to give you a complete piece.